Wave Motion

 Summary

-The relationship between frequency and wavelength is that for a given speed, as the frequency increases, the wavelength decreases.
-At extremely high frequencies, you can have very long wavelengths and vice versa.
+The relationship between frequency and wavelength is that—for a given speed—as the frequency increases, the wavelength decreases.
+At extremely high frequencies, you can have very short wavelengths.

 As frequency numbers get very large, they are designated by phrases such as "mega" and "giga" or by powers of 10.
 A very short wavelength is designated as a negative exponential.